-Finding an alarm system manual starts with knowing the brand and model of your system.
-Over the years, scores of manufacturers have produced many hundreds of different security panels, so you really need the brand and model info to narrow the search down to the right manual.
+Finding an alarm system manual starts with knowing the manufacturer / brand and model of your system.
+Over the years, dozens of manufacturers have produced many hundreds of different security panels, so you really need the brand and model info to narrow the search down to the right manual.

-Most manufacturers usually place this information on a sticker inside the lid of the panel enclosure, but you may find partial model names or numbers on the outside of the enclosure too.
+Most manufacturers place this information on a sticker inside the lid of the panel enclosure, but you may find partial model names or numbers on the outside of the enclosure too.
+For help, see the photos in the next section.

 For decades, panelguides.com was the go-to source for manuals for virtually any brand and model of alarm system.
 Sadly, this resource was shut down in early 2017.
 This makes finding manuals a bit more difficult, but usually not impossible.